 If there is a strike, and I am unable to strike, will there be a penalty?

-Strikes are more effective when there is large participation, but it is an individual’s choice to participate.
+Strikes are more effective when there is large participation.
 It is important that we stand together if we need to strike, and show solidarity with each other.
 Our union will not penalize members who do not participate in a strike.

 I heard from my dean that my job isn’t in the union?

 The decision by the National Labor Relations Board that granted our collective bargaining rights, defined members of our union as all undergraduate and graduate student employees performing instructional services and graduate employees performing research service.

 As stated in the NLRB decision, these titles could include, but are not limited to: “All student employees who provide instructional services, including graduate and undergraduate Teaching Assistants (Teaching Assistants, Teaching Fellows, Preceptors, Course Assistants, Readers and Graders): All Graduate Research Assistants (including those compensated through Training Grants) and All Departmental Research Assistants employed by the Employer at all of its facilities, including Morningside Heights, Health Sciences, Lamont-Doherty and Nevis facilities.”